Activity note: Check-in after 3:00 p.m.

 Activity note: Walking approximately 2 miles during morning field trip, over 3 hours; on paved sidewalks, some uneven terrain, stairs.

-Breakfast: Enjoy a full breakfast buffet at the hotel with hot and cold items; apple and orange juice; coffee or tea.
+Breakfast: Enjoy a full breakfast buffet at the hotel.

 Morning: We start the day with a visit to Beaconsfield Historic House, a 19th century building with a mansard roof, elaborate gingerbread trim, and crowning belvedere stands.
 Learn about historic architecture with this enduring symbol of Victorian elegance.
 This morning's presentation in the carriage house will provide an introduction to Prince Edward Island and its history.
 Discover stories of the past with a local historian who will bring the early history of the Island alive using stories of the people who have made Prince Edward Island their home: native Mi’kmaq, French explorers, Acadian farmers and British military.
 While Charlottetown is best recognized for its role in the founding of our nation, we will also discover on foot a vast collection of historical and cultural treasures sprinkled throughout the city.
 Then set out on an expert-led walking field trip in Charlottetown, the birthplace of Canadian Confederation.
 We’ll gain an appreciation for the historic architecture of this enduring symbol of Victorian elegance.
 We’ll hear about the restoration of Charlottetown's historic buildings as we walk along Great George Street, visit St. Dunstan Cathedral, and see the location of the last public hanging.
 We’ll also learn about some of the city’s high-profile people, the prosperity and “boom-and-bust” of its merchant economy; and of course, the Fathers of Confederation.
 Discover the significance of Province House, where the first meeting to discuss federal union took place; Province House is also the seat of the Prince Edward Island Provincial Legislature since 1847.